DN-debug/peux-os-sitebuild/src/pages/index.md

       **Note: All the downloads are now moved to the stable branch.
 The aim is to keep it minimal rather than lightweight.
-You can download Peux OS from any of the below available sites.**
+You can download Peux OS from any of the below available sites. **

+      **KDE has just been added, so it'll take some time to reflect on the respective sites.
+If you are not seeing the KDE ISO, that'd mean, either the upload is pending for that site, or it's taking time to reflect.**
     actions:
       - label: FOSSTorrents
         url: 'https://fosstorrents.com/distributions/peux-os/'